kathyfregoso/javascript_small_problems/README.md

 # JavaScript Small Problems

-JavaScript Exercises from Launch School.
+JavaScript Exercises from Launch School and beyond.